zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 You can tailor the JCL at this line

 ```
-//ZOWESVR   PROC SRVRPATH='{{root_dir}}'
+//ZOWESVR   PROC INSTANCE='{{instance_directory}}'
 ```

-to replace the `root_dir` with the location of the Zowe runtime directory that contains the z/OS Services.
-The install process inserts the expanded `install:rootDir` value from the `scripts/configure/zowe-install.yaml` file into the SRVRPATH for you by default.
-Otherwise you must specify that path on the START command when you start Zowe in SDSF:
+to replace the `instance_directory` with the location of the Zowe instanceDir that contains the configurable Zowe instance directory.
+If this value is not specified in the JCL, in order start the Zowe server from SDSF you will need to and the INSTANCE parameter on the START command when you start Zowe in SDSF:

 ```
-/S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR'
+/S ZOWESVR,INSTANCE='$ZOWE_INSTANCE_DIR'
 ```

 ### Configuring ZOWESVR to run under the correct user ID